The Silver Surfer: The Ultimate Cosmic Experience

 The term Graphic Novel causes some confusion and frequently the title is incorrectly applied, with most trade paperbacks being erroneously labelled as such, especially by high-street booksellers.
 Since most monthly comics are long running publications they feature ongoing stories, and although some major story lines are wrapped up within five or six issues other plot lines can continue for years, not unlike a TV soap opera.
 In the mid-to-late eighties, when collected comic book stories increased in popularity many publishers merely repackaged these single story arcs and labelled the book as a ‘graphic novel’.
 Strictly speaking a Graphic Novel is defined as a self contained, finite story with a definite beginning, middle and end.
 Some are published in a single volume – Craig Thompson‘s Blankets or J. Michael Straczynski‘s and Shane Davis‘ Superman: Earth One, for example – while most are published as a limited run that is then collected into one or two volumes.
 I doubt anyone would argue against Alan Moore‘s and Dave Gibbon‘s groundbreaking Watchmen being categorised as a Graphic Novel despite it being originally published as 12 individual comics.
 The same goes for Art Spiegelman‘s Pulitzer Prize winning Maus, which was originally serialised throughout the Eighties before being collected and published in two volumes in 1991.

-Although this new format came to prominence in the late Seventies, it’s disputed which book can lay claim to being the very first Graphic Novel: Arnold Drake, Leslie Waller and Matt Baker‘s 128 page It Rhymes with Lust from 1950 may have been labelled as a ‘Picture Novel’ but it displays all the signs of a Graphic Novel; Gil Kane‘s and Archie Goodwin‘s Blackmark from 1971 retroactively claimed the title a few years after its publication; Richard Corben‘s Bloodstar from 1976 used the term in it’s introduction, as did Jim Steranko‘s Chandler: Red Tide from the same year.
-And even though it was published two years later in 1978 Will Eisner‘s A Contact with God was the first Graphic Novel to achieve popularity with the general public and therefore deserves special notice.
-The Silver Surfer: The Ultimate Cosmic Experience may not have been the first Graphic Novel but it was the first from Marvel, although it’s genesis was somewhat unusual.
+Although this new format came to prominence in the late Seventies, it’s disputed which book can lay claim to being the very first Graphic Novel.
+Arnold Drake, Leslie Waller and Matt Baker‘s 128 page It Rhymes with Lust from 1950 may have been labelled as a ‘Picture Novel’ but it displayed all the signs of a Graphic Novel; Gil Kane‘s and Archie Goodwin‘s Blackmark from 1971 retroactively claimed the title a few years after its publication; Richard Corben‘s Bloodstar from 1976 used the term in its introduction, as did Jim Steranko‘s Chandler: Red Tide from the same year.
+And even though it was published two years later Will Eisner‘s A Contact with God from 1978 was the first Graphic Novel to achieve popularity with the general public and therefore deserves special notice.
+The Silver Surfer: The Ultimate Cosmic Experience may not have been the first Graphic Novel but it was the first from Marvel, although its genesis was somewhat unusual.

-However, if Kirby did view the book as ‘just another job’ it certainly was’t reflected in his work, which featured some of the strongest in his career.
+However, if Kirby did view the book as ‘just another job’ it certainly wasn’t reflected in his work, which featured some of the strongest of his career.
 Out of all the varied comic artists who have worked in the medium Kirby’s style changed the most over his 50 year career, and to my eye the zenith of that evolution was the work he did for Marvel in the mid-Seventies.
-He was always a confident artist but during that period his work had an incredibly powerful and boldly graphic sense of drama and action – his work on Captain America particularly warrants special attention as does his work on this book and his depictions of interstellar space, giant alien machines and other awesome cosmic events is terrific.
+He was always a confident artist but during that period his work had an incredibly powerful and boldly graphic sense of drama and action – his work on Captain America particularly warrants special attention, as does his work on this book, and his depictions of interstellar space, giant alien machines and other awesome cosmic events are peerless.

-Although long out of print, The Silver Surfer: The Ultimate Cosmic Experience is well worth seeking out; to my knowledge the story has never been reprinted and the extra attention lavished on the book, as well as its celebrity as one of the first Graphic Novels, makes it an attractive prospect for collectors.
-I also like the cover – Fireside clearly wanted the book to appeal to a more mature audience and Kirby’s original cover probably would have deterred readers who wouldn’t normally read comics.
+Although now out of print, The Silver Surfer: The Ultimate Cosmic Experience is well worth seeking out — the extra attention lavished on the book, as well as its celebrity as one of the first Graphic Novels, makes it an attractive prospect for collectors.
+And I like the cover – Fireside clearly wanted the book to appeal to a more mature audience and Kirby’s original cover probably would have deterred readers who wouldn’t normally read comics.
 The book is also worth tracking down as it was the last creative alliance between two of comics’ greatest legends.

-Although the Fireside/Marvel partnership ran to 11 trade paperbacks and one Graphic Novel, there were other collaborations between the two publishers that featured publications as diverse as puzzle books, a fitness book and even a cookbook, and I’ll be looking at them in my Afterword to this series.
+Although the Fireside/Marvel partnership ran to 11 trade paperbacks and one Graphic Novel, there were other collaborations between the two publishers that featured publications as diverse as puzzle books, a fitness book and even a cookbook.
+I’ve looked at them in my detail in my Afterword to this series.